Using Altium 365 Over Your Vanilla Version Control System

 - A component library using a revision scheme

-These features that had been lacking in a standard VCS started to roll out with the introduction of Altium 365.
+These features that had been lacking in a vanilla version control system started to roll out with the introduction of Altium 365.
 Now all these features are available to all Altium 365 users.
 Let’s review each one to understand how Altium 365 meets each need.

 Figure 1: Putting a project under version control

-Figure 2: Committing your changes and pushing to the server
+Figure 2: Committing your changes and pushing them to the server

 Figure 4: Project history with comparison option